-Analysis of channel reliability reveal a disincentive for PPX3 and PPX4 vessel operators to load near MXSLLD under current channel dimensions.
-Doing so would rely on tide timing for both channel transit and dock loading.
-Given that vessels berth for at least 24 hours, fully-loaded PPX3 and PPX4 vessels would violate their UKC thresholds in an aggregate tide cycle.
-Even if berth depths were lower than the channel depth, vessels are not likely to fully load given the difficultly of tide timing and unreliability of sufficient channel depths in combination with dock congestion, and tight service schedules.
+Analysis of channel reliability reveals a disincentive for PPX3 and PPX4 vessel operators to load near MXSLLD under current channel dimensions.
+Doing so requires tide timing for both channel transit and dock loading.
+Vessels typically berth for at least 24 hours, so fully-loaded PPX3 and PPX4 vessels would likely violate their UKC thresholds in an aggregate tide cycle.
+Even if berth depths were lower than the channel depth, vessels are not likely to fully load given the difficulty of tide-timing and unreliability of sufficient channel depths in combination with dock congestion and tight service schedules.

-The study assumes that channel deepening would allow the current and future fleet to better optimize vessel loading practices by allowing vessels to transit at or near their MXSLLD.
-To capture the impact of loading, the analysis assumes that vessel sailing drafts will shift approximately 0.7 feet on average for every foot of deepening until they are able to reach their MXSLLD.
+The study assumes channel deepening would allow the current and future fleet to better optimize vessel loading practices by allowing vessels to transit at or near their MXSLLD.
+To capture the impact of loading, the analysis assumes vessel sailing drafts will shift approximately 0.7 feet on average for every foot of deepening until they are able to reach their MXSLLD.
 This assumption is only made for PPX3 and PPX4 vessels (Section 4.1.2.1).